European Banking Federation

 1 Feb 2021

-Their ask — The organization requests stronger measures to increase cross-sectoral data access in the upcoming Data Act, enhanced data portability rights, and permanent industry participation in the European Data Innovation Board.
+Message — The organization requests stronger measures to increase cross-sectoral data access in the upcoming Data Act, enhanced data portability rights, and permanent industry participation in the European Data Innovation Board.
 They want data intermediaries to remain optional rather than mandatory for data sharing.1234

-How it helps them — This would give banks direct access to customer data without mandatory intermediaries.56
+Why — This would give banks direct access to customer data without mandatory intermediaries.56

-Who loses — Data intermediaries lose their potential role as gatekeepers for personal data flows.7
+Impact — Data intermediaries lose their potential role as gatekeepers for personal data flows.7

 European Banking Federation seeks level playing field in crypto regulation